-As of March 31, 2024 Roswell Park reported a liability of \$166,059 (\$58,506 asset - 2023) for its proportionate share of the net pension liability.
-The net pension liability was measured as of March 31, 2023 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of April 1, 2022.
+As of March 31, 2025 Roswell Park reported a liability of \$115,189 (\$166,059 - 2024) for its proportionate share of the net pension liability.
+The net pension liability was measured as of March 31, 2024 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of April 1, 2023.
 The basis for Roswell Park's proportion of the net pension liability is consistent with the manner in which contributions to the pension plan are determined.
-The system computed each employer's projected long-term contribution effort to ERS as compared to the total projected long-term contribution effort for all employers to ERS.
-Roswell Park's proportion was 0.7743831% and 0.7157026 % as of March 31, 2024 and 2023, respectively.
+The System computed each employer's projected long-term contribution effort to ERS as compared to the total projected long-term contribution effort for all employers to ERS.
+Roswell Park's proportion was .7823190% and 0.7743831% as of March 31, 2025 and 2024, respectively.